eqfy/mem-leak-analyzer/Project2Grading/Project 2 Program Analysis.md

 Supporting array syntax - we do not support any notion of arrays in C.

 #### How to remove flaw or improve?
+Populating its related ASTs with Clang, and implementing similar to other ASTs.
+Unless our program is not entirely value agnostic, the number of elements in the array information will still be ignored.
+It is more of a syntactic sugaring for the pointer type in our current scope.